luxfi/sdk/examples/tokenvm/README.md

 that don't touch the same order (there may be hundreds or thousands of orders for the same pair, so this stil allows parallelization within a single pair unlike a pool-based trading mechanism like an AMM).
-This parallelism will take effect as soon as it is re-added upstream by the `hypersdk` (no action required in the `tokenvm`).
+This parallelism will take effect as soon as it is re-added upstream by the `vmsdk` (no action required in the `tokenvm`).

 #### In-Memory Order Book
 To make it easier for clients to interact with the `tokenvm`, it comes bundled with an in-memory order book that will listen for orders submitted on-chain for any specified list of pairs (or all if you prefer).
-Behind the scenes, this uses the `hypersdk's` support for feeding accepted transactions to any `hypervm` (where the `tokenvm`, in this case, uses the data to keep its in-memory record of order state up to date).
+Behind the scenes, this uses the `vmsdk's` support for feeding accepted transactions to any `luxvm` (where the `tokenvm`, in this case, uses the data to keep its in-memory record of order state up to date).
 The implementation of this is a simple max heap per pair where we arrange best on the best "rate" for a given asset (in/out).